– Train with the Best!

 Influence stakeholders across the levels.

-Without these skills, teams face confusion, disengagement, poor performance, and missed opportunities.
+Without these effective leadership communication strategies, teams face confusion, disengagement, poor performance, and missed opportunities.

 “As an organisation grows, so do the bottlenecks in communication.
 This hurts at Hope for Haiti: when we can’t run like a well-oiled machine, we’re not serving as many people as we could be—and it’s on us to improve upon that.”